edwardsharp/youoke/README.md

 7. Click the :arrow_down: (Download JSON) button to the right of the client ID.

-8. Move the downloaded file `client_id.json` to your working directory.
+8. Move the downloaded file `client_secret_3255645blahblahblah.json` to your working directory and rename it `client_secret.json`.

 ## electronjs